 I do caution people to remember that a pistol being retired and surplused does not mean it is any less capable than the pistol replacing it.
 With rapid developments in both firearm and ammunition design every year, the LE community is often playing catch up with the current trends of the day, switching out pistols that are not necessarily outdated but sometimes simply passé.

-Where to Go So where should one go to find a good LE trade-in pistol?
+So where should one go to find a good LE trade-in pistol?
 An excellent source for this type of gun is Century International Arms, a company renowned for locating and offering terrific deals on used or surplus firearms (as well as new ones).

 In fact, this project began when I received the company's product mailer and noticed all the excellent pistols it was offering for extremely good prices.
 As I thumbed through the pages, I saw selections of pistols such as double-action-only Smith & Wesson 3rd Generation semi-automatic pistols and Beretta Centurions, as well as some unique offerings like a Walther P5, all ranging in conditions from good to very good to excellent in some cases.